anthonyg-1/PSJsonWebToken/README.md

   "kid": "2yCvZnk7k8W66wR2LXR9WCswhAc"
 }
 '
-Test-JwtSignature -JsonWebToken $jwt -HashAlgorithm SHA256 -JsonWebKey $jwk
+Test-JsonWebToken -JsonWebToken $jwt -HashAlgorithm SHA256 -JsonWebKey $jwk -SkipExpirationCheck

 # Get a collection of JWKs from an endpoint and attempt to validate a JWT against each one of them